opendocsg/slw-judgments-backfill/2015_SGHC_72/report.md

  a NZ$457,000 gift from the Husband’s father to him.

-51     I ac c ept the arguments of the Wife that there was little evidenc e of these, and that in any event, even if proven, the presumption would be that any gift is to the Husband would be a gift to the parties equally: _ANZ v AOA_ [2014] SGHC 243 at [14].
+51     I ac c ept the arguments of the Wife that there was little evidenc e of these, and that in any event, even if proven, the presumption would be that any gift is to the Husband would be a gift to the parties equally: _ANZ v AOA_ <span class="citation">[2014] SGHC 243</span> at [14].
 As for the gift to the c hildren, this would not be matrimonial property, even if I ac c epted that the gift was made.

 _Non-financial contributions_